Skip to main content

 Megabytes Per Second (MB/s) to Bits Per Second (bps) Converter

-Type a value into the Megabytes Per Second (MB/s) field to convert to Bits Per Second (bps).
+Type your transfer speed in the input field to find Bits Per Second (bps) equivalent of your Megabyte Per Second (MB/s) value.
 1 MB/s = 8,000,000 bps, covering both bit-based and byte-based transfer rate units.

 Convert Megabytes Per Second to Bits Per Second